 For social sellers, the benefits of Messenger are apparent.
 When people are already using it, and your target audience is hanging out there, it makes sense that social sellers would want to leverage it for connecting and building genuine relationships with prospects.

 Here at SocialSellinator, we have written extensively about how to integrate automation into your processes smartly.
-While we don’t advocate for too much automation because we want to focus on real conversations and building genuine relationships, there are certain cases where automating processes make for a better experience for both you and your prospects.
+While we don’t advocate for too much automation because we want to focus on real conversations and building genuine relationships, there are certain cases where automating processes makes for a better experience for both you and your prospects.

 Facebook Messenger simply has too much potential for beneficial automation for it to go overlooked.
 Using Messenger Bots, you can automate interactions and give your prospects access to information without having to wait for you to respond.
 There are many uses for Messenger bots that could potentially benefit social sellers.
 But before we dive into that, let’s examine what a bot is within this context.